7 June 2026

 Wood Mouse

 Before long, we saw our first Badger.
 Badgers are the largest predator in the UK.
-They are a noctural species, and are mustelids, members of the Mustelidae family, which includes Weasels, Stoats, Pine Martens, and Otters.
+They are a nocturanl species, and are mustelids, members of the Mustelidae family, which includes Weasels, Stoats, Pine Martens, and Otters.

-Over the course of the evening, we saw three Badgers, and were able to enjoy good view of them at close quarters as they fed on the peanuts that were put out for them.
+Over the course of the evening, we saw three Badgers, and were able to enjoy good views of them at close quarters as they fed on the peanuts that were put out for them.
 Some members of the group, including myself, even got a glimpse of a Barn Owl.
 Although we didn't see Pine Martens or Scottish Wildcat, it was a wonderful evening nonetheless.

 Bird Camp Reunion - Speyside Birding Day 1